isabella232/vtk-hackathon-2019/readme.md

 ## 2.b Transformation step

 #### Pull items in python script ...

+*Note: the quickstart docs are using an asynchronous method to pull data.
+There is also a synchronuous way, described on [https://googleapis.dev/python/pubsub/latest/subscriber/index.html#pulling-a-subscription-synchronously](https://googleapis.dev/python/pubsub/latest/subscriber/index.html#pulling-a-subscription-synchronously) which is easier to debug when you run into issues.*

 *Note: If you didn't get the crawler to push to pubsub yet, you can make a simple python script to generate dummy messages (but with the right structure), and push these to your pubsub topic.
 That way you can do this part simultaneously.*